 John Washington is one of the top mind detectives – people skilled in the use a device that allows them to enter the memories of others and observe.
 John is suffering emotional distress following the suicide of his wife.
 He returns to Sebastian Cunningham, the head of his agency, asking for work because he needs the money.
 Sebastian assigns him to the case of Anna Greene, the sixteen year-old daughter of a wealthy family who has abruptly stopped eating.
 John finds Anna to be highly intelligent.
 In entering her memories to get to the root of her problem, he learns how Anna has been surrounded by suspicious incidents – possible child molestation, her teacher taking nude photographs of her, the poisoning of several classmates.
 Through this, he cannot be sure whether Anna was innocent or is feeding him false memories.
 In doing so, he comes to fight for Anna as her stepfather tries to have her sent away to an institution.

 Mindscape, also released as Anna, is a Spanish film (although is shot in English language and was mostly filmed in Toronto).
 It is a debut film for Spanish director Jorge Dorado who had previously worked as a second unit director, most notably for Pedro Almodovar.
-The film is produced by Spanish director Jaume Collet-Serra who has gained a certain amount of attention here for horror films such as House of Wax (2005) and Orphan (2009), plus the killer shark film The Shallows (2016) and the Disney theme park adaptation Jungle Cruise (2021), but now mostly specialises in English-language action vehicles like Unknown (2011), Non-Stop (2014), Run All Night (2015) and The Commuter (2018).
+The film is produced by Spanish director Jaume Collet-Serra who has gained a certain amount of attention here for horror films such as House of Wax (2005) and Orphan (2009), and other genre works such as the killer shark film The Shallows (2016), the Disney theme park adaptation Jungle Cruise (2021) and the superhero film Black Adam (2022).
 In recent years, Collet-Serra has branched out as a producer of several horror films and thrillers including the likes of Hooked Up (2013), Eden (2014), Curve (2015) and Extinction (2015).